learn-co-curriculum/phase-4-deploying-rails-api-to-heroku/README.md

 Heroku.
 We'll give instructions to generate the application from scratch and talk through the steps to get the code running on a Heroku server.

-In coming lessons, we'll talk through adding more complexity to the application with a React frontend.
+In coming lessons, we'll learn how to add more complexity to the application with a React frontend.
 Since the setup for a Rails-React application is a bit trickier, it'll be beneficial to see the setup for Rails alone first.
 Let's get started!

 ## Environment Setup

-To make sure you're able to deploy your application, you'll need the following:
+To make sure you're able to deploy your application, you'll need to do the
+following:

-### Signup for a [Heroku Account][heroku signup]
+### Sign Up for a [Heroku Account][heroku signup]

 You can sign up at for a free account at [https://signup.heroku.com/devcenter][heroku signup].